ArenAlyahya/ProjectCheckpointOption1/README.md

   |-----------|---------------|------------------|-------|------------|
   |Interface|gcr.io/project1-327717/arenalyahya/html-interface|htmlinterface|80|80|

-15. Open the interface image by going to serveis and pressing the IP:port for the Interface serves.
+15. Open the interface image by going to service and pressing the IP:port for the Interface serves.
 ![alt text](https://github.com/ArenAlyahya/ProjectCheckpointOption1/blob/main/screenshots/Interface.png)

-16. Open the linkes for all the other servese:
+16. Open the linkes for all the other service:
     * Jupyter:

       * Enter the password 'root'